athens0/isrpo-lab2/docs/README.md

 ### Output
 > 24 48

+# Tests

+There a default tests in each file. unittest module required.

+You can launch tests for each file by command:
+> python.exe -m unittest "filename"

 # Changelog
+- 05c27fa (HEAD -> tests) Added tests for each file
 - 8ba9aeb L-03: Circle and square added
 - d078c8d (origin/main, origin/HEAD, main) L-03: Docs added
 - ace71cb added rectangle.py